 51. Do Your Last Minute Tasks

-There are lots of last minute tasks to do the week before your wedding which shouldn’t be forgotten about.
+There are lots of vital tasks to do the week before your wedding which shouldn’t be forgotten about.
 Don’t worry – everything major will be done by now – it’s just a case of sorting the finer details.
 Here are a few things to think about, obviously they won't be relevant to everyone!

 - Go perfume or cologne shopping.